 (b) may require that the information is provided either in writing or orally.

 [Regulation 9C inserted in Gazette 14 Jun 2016 p.
-1939-40.]
+1939-40; amended in Gazette 20 Jul 2018 p.
+2628-9.]

 9D.
 False or misleading statements

 (1) A person who makes a statement or representation in an application made under regulation 9B(1), or provides further information in relation to an application, that the person knows or has reason to believe is false or misleading in a material particular commits an offence.